Who We Are

 Organization and Staff

 Jews for Jesus is a 501(c)3 organization.
-Headquartered in San Francisco, Jews for Jesus has branch offices in 13 countries and 20 cities around the world.
+Headquartered in San Francisco, Jews for Jesus has branch offices in over a dozen cities around the world.
 We’re governed by a 16-member U.S. board of directors with 240 full-time missionary and administrative staff on board, as well as over 125 trained volunteers in the U.S., Mexico and Canada.

 We relentlessly pursue God’s plan for the salvation of the Jewish people.